- The need for interlibrary lending in an ebook environment

 • Andrew Wells, CAUL representative, University Librarian, University of New South Wales.
 Sydney think tank

 Taking into account feedback received from library and information professionals, ALIA developed a set of key principles for the procurement and use of ebooks in Australian libraries.
 These basic principles will guide the sector’s response to government policy and commercial initiatives, support our lobbying and advocacy, and enable us to take the lead in areas over which we have direct control.
-Comments about the draft are welcome and can be forwarded to email@example.com
+The statement was updated by the ALIA Book Industry and Elending Advisory Committee in September 2017.

 The State Library of Western Australia maintains a collection of materials relating to the supply of ebooks to libraries and library users.
 It includes advocacy and outreach efforts, research and initiatives of libraries and library organisations.